-While not part of the Hamilton County Fire Tower Challenge, this hike is part of the Adirondack Fire Tower Challenge.
-With a long rocky spine and several outstanding views, this fire tower peak is sure to impress and is totally worth the short ride over from the Inlet area.
+While not part of the Hamilton County Fire Tower Challenge, Bald Mountain is part of the Adirondack Fire Tower Challenge and is a great “bang for your buck” outing.
+With a long rocky spine and unbeatable views, this fire tower peak is sure to impress and is totally worth the short ride over from the Inlet area.

 From Inlet, travel south on Route 28 for 6.2 miles, then turn right onto Rondaxe Road.
 Travel just over 0.1 mile to the trailhead parking on the left.